 If the 2018 regulations were in place this year, the forecasted number of natural area adults returning to spawn would be 58.000 fish.
 That would result in an exploitation rate of 33.2 percent.

-O’Farrell said this fishery could constrain the 2019 fishery south of Cape Falcon, Oregon, as it has done in recent years.
+O’Farrell said this fish stock could constrain the 2019 fishery south of Cape Falcon, Oregon, as it has done in recent years.

 The ocean abundance forecasts “suggest a return to relatively plentiful salmon fishing in 2019 is likely,” explained John McManus, President of the Golden Gate Salmon Association (GGSA).

-In March and April, Pacific Fisheries Management Council officials will use this forecast and other information to set times and areas open to both sport and commercial ocean salmon fishing for 2019, according to McManus.
+In March and April, Pacific Fishery Management Council (PFMC) officials will use this forecast and other information to set times and areas open to both sport and commercial ocean salmon fishing for 2019, according to McManus.

-McManus said the reason for the uptick in this year’s salmon forecast is directly linked to the better Central Valley river conditions during the very wet spring of 2017.
+McManus said the reason for the increase in this year’s salmon forecast is directly linked to the better Central Valley river conditions during the very wet spring of 2017.